 Some people say that a smaller and more distributed Ppouc emerged from the dust, but others say it was the tireless work of The Egan and his followers; recreating mini memorial Ppoucs throughout Cloud as a reminder of the past, and the gullibility of ordinary well-meaning gentlefolk.
 People tell stories about visiting one or two sites of this new many headed Ppouc hydra – and ultimately being blessed with the enlightenment of Vyx.

 But we are getting ahead of ourselves.
 First, Craig had to somehow infiltrate The Admyn and gain at least partial control of the messages over Ppouc.
 The warnings from The Vyxers needed to be read, before more of the young and impressionable people of the countryside believed The Freeloaders, and unwittingly cleared a path for The Pyx hoard…

-In case it’s not obvious, this is the true story of how Craig Egan single-handedly took down the biggest and most dangerous antivax facebook page called Proud Parents of Unvaccinated Children.
+In case it’s not obvious :), this is the true story of how Craig Egan single-handedly took down the biggest and most dangerous antivax facebook page called Proud Parents of Unvaccinated Children.
 Some of the “Vyxers” referred to are public figures (I hope you don’t mind guys !) but most are members of a secret facebook group dedicated to combatting dangerous anti-vaccine ideology.
-Ppouc is pronounced as puke.